bayes-bats/tier2-freq-bayes/development/run-of-show.md

   a. __Files__:
       - Instructor-facing:`04-conclusion.qmd`, `03-one-pager.qmd`
       - Student-facing: `04-conclusion.qmd`, `03-simplified-main.qmd`
   b. __Aims__: _Evaluate in 5E model_.
 Students should be able to articulate, through debate/discussion, the differences between the approaches.
-Highlight difference in starting assumptions and conclusions, despite groups using the same data
+Highlight difference in starting assumptions and conclusions, despite groups using the same data.
+For instructors, critical piece is being responsible for engineering "controversy" or debate in the classroom using conclusion.qmd document.
   c. __Cadence__:  Instructor facilitates a group discussion and comparison of Frequentist/Bayesian approaches.
 Carefully engineer a controversy to further engage students, and highlight the importance of assumptions to statistical conclusions using the simplified critical differences one pager as a guide.
 Instructor can rely on detailed critical difference reference guide if needed, but it is not student facing.

 ---